d2s/website-1/src/pages/terms_of_service.en.md

    3. Sections 5, 6 and 10 shall survive any termination of the Agreement.
 Section 10 for five years.
    4. The parties remain free to terminate the Agreement for cause at any time.
    5. Either Party has the right to terminate the Agreement immediately by written notice if:
        1. The other Party ceases or threatens in writing to not carry on its business;
        2. The other Party is the subject of a bankruptcy order or becomes insolvent or makes any arrangement or composition with or assignment for the benefit of its creditors or if any of the other Party’s assets are the subject of any form of seizure, or the other Party goes into liquidation either voluntary (otherwise than for reconstruction or amalgamation) or compulsory that is not dismissed within ninety (90) days, or a receiver or administrator is appointed over the other’s assets.
    6. Every termination must be in written form, whereby the written form is maintained by email.
 Upon request, the reasons for extraordinary termination must be disclosed immediately in writing if the termination notice did not specify them already.
-Any standard termination notice does not require specification of the termination reasons.
+Any standard termination notice does not require specification of the termination reasons. <br /><br />

 1. **Data Protection**

    1. Honeypot processes and utilizes the Company's data collected during the performance of the Agreement and within the framework of the these Terms of Service, specifically to the extent necessary to fulfil the agreement properly, in accordance with all applicable European and German data protection provisions.
 The privacy policy of Honeypot shall apply (retrievable under Privacy Policy )
    2. The Company understands and agrees, that Honeypot may contact Company via phone, email or messaging service and suggest Talents which fit the Company’s profile.
    3. The Company is obliged to process personal data submitted in accordance with all applicable European and German data protection regulations and to delete personal data as soon as the data is no longer necessary for the respective purpose or legal deletion periods have expired.
-The Company is also not allowed to transfer personal data of Talent to third parties other than those covered by Data Processing Agreements.
+The Company is also not allowed to transfer personal data of Talent to third parties other than those covered by Data Processing Agreements. <br /><br />

 1. **Changes to the Terms of Service**